Kowstubha9/LexiQuest-Guess-the-word/README.md

 Running the application for the first time will automatically create the necessary tables and seed the initial 20 words via db.create_all().

 ### 5. Run the Application
-Set the mysql password and port number(if not default)
+Set the mysql password and port number(if not default).

-Execute the startup script from the project root using below command:
+Execute the startup script from the project root using below command: python run.py

-python run.py